 Chase is one of the leading providers of auto loans in the country.
 They provide loans at competitive interest rates for a variety of automobile purchases.

-- Purchasing options: Chase offers loans for purchasing both new and used cars from a huge number of well-known and reputable car dealerships across the United States.
+Purchasing options: Chase offers loans for purchasing both new and used cars from a huge number of well-known and reputable car dealerships across the United States.
 This wide network is convenient for many customers, no matter where they are purchasing a car.

 Online applications: The company allows users to apply online and receive an immediate decision on their loan.
 From there, Chase contacts the applicant to discuss the next steps for finding the right car to purchase.

-- Discounts for Chase clients: For customers with a Chase checking account, users can get additional rate discounts on their loans.
+Discounts for Chase clients: For customers with a Chase checking account, users can get additional rate discounts on their loans.
 Depending on the terms of the deal they could get a low APR on their loan, as well as monthly payments that allow them to pay off their loans more quickly in order to keep interest rates down.

-- Refinancing: In addition to loans for new and used cars, Chase offers options to refinance existing automobile loans in order to save buyers money.
+Refinancing: In addition to loans for new and used cars, Chase offers options to refinance existing automobile loans in order to save buyers money.

 Resources: Chase also offers resources for loan applicants, like a car loan payment calculator, purchasing checklist and refinancing checklist.

-Chase Auto Profile
+Chase Auto Company Information

 - Company Name: